Gmail to Notion Integration: 4 Ways to Connect Gmail and Notion

 Install Quicktion's Gmail add-on from the Google Workspace Marketplace, connect your Notion workspace, then open any email and click the Quicktion icon in Gmail's sidebar.
 Choose your destination database and click Save.
 The email appears in Notion within seconds, with the full body converted to Notion blocks and all properties mapped.

-Get Started
+Get started

-Quicktion lets you forward emails or use the Gmail add-on to save messages directly to any Notion database.
+Quicktion lets you forward emails or use the Gmail add-on to save messages to Notion, Google Sheets, Airtable, Linear, or Trello.
 No code required.

 Leandro Zubrezki